segmentio/segment-docs/src/connections/destinations/catalog/salesforce/index.md

 ## Identify

 Our destination makes it simple to integrate Salesforce.
 This destination supports the most important pain point for Salesforce users: getting your prospective customers into Salesforce as Leads from your website or mobile app.
+Creating/updating Leads is the default behavior of `identify` events.
+If you would like to customize this you can do so leveraging [Actions](#custom-actions)

 ### Identifying a Lead